-Under the State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004, a Site Compatibility Certificate application can be made to the Department of Planning & Environment to enable development for the purposes of seniors housing.
+Under the State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004, a Site Compatibility Certificate application can be made to the Department of Planning, Industry and Environment to enable development for the purposes of seniors housing.
 A Site Compatibility Certificate enables a Seniors Housing development to be proposed on land that is used for the purposes of an existing registered club.

 This has its compromises as it can result in a loss of areas of private open space used by the community.

-A Site Compatibility Certificate has been approved by the Department of Planning & Environment for the Willoughby Legions Club, 26 Crabbes Avenue, North Willoughby for 36-72 residential aged care facility beds and approximately 99-125 self-contained units.
-Another is being considered for the Chatswood Golf Club.
+A Site Compatibility Certificate has been approved by the Department of Planning, Industry and Environment for the Willoughby Legions Club, 26 Crabbes Avenue, North Willoughby for 36-72 residential aged care facility beds and approximately 99-125 self-contained units.
+As at October 2019, this had been submitted as a Development Application to Council.

+Another Site Compatibility Certificate has been issued for the Chatswood Golf Club.
 This proposes 106 self-contained apartments with ancillary services and facilities.
 However, as with such urban issues, where different uses compete for limited land, a balance seeks to be achieved for the benefit of the community.